LewisJohnson/unity-ui-examples/README.md

 Everyone is welcome to contribute!

 📕 Please read the [CONTRIBUTING.md
-](https://github.com/LewisJohnson/unity-ui-examples/blob/master/CONTRIBUTING.md) to see how you can help!
+](./CONTRIBUTING.md) to see how you can help!

 📃 You may also need [DOCUMENTATION.md
-](https://github.com/LewisJohnson/unity-ui-examples/blob/master/DOCUMENTATION.md) if you're adding a new example.
+](./DOCUMENTATION.md) if you're adding a new example.

+📃 Don't forget this too [STYLE-GUIDELINES.md](./STYLE-GUIDELINES.md)

 ## License